drseg/swift-fsm/README.md

 The word ‘or’ is more permissive - `matching(A.x, or: A.y)` can be thought of as `matching(anyOneOf: A.x, A.y)`.
 For an explanation of why `matching(A.x, or: B.x)` is not allowed, see [Implicit Clashes][28].

-**Important** - remember that nested `matching` statements are combined by AND-ing them together, which makes it particularly easy inadvertently to create a conflict.
+**Important** - remember that nested `matching` statements are combined by AND-ing them together, which makes it possible inadvertently to create a conflict.

 ```swift
 define(.locked) {